Ratimon/redprint-optimism-contracts-examples/README.md

 The first digit represents the higher level of deployment logic, compared to the last degits.
 For example, `setup_200_superchain` whose number is `200` includes all of scripts whose numbers starting with `2XX` (e.g. `201` or `deploy_201_address_manager`).

+> **Note**💡

+You can also checkout how our MVP of deployer library works behind the scene here [Deployer.sol](https://github.com/Ratimon/redprint-optimism-contracts-examples/blob/efa1d92424989f0b7c313f9a1d1592b64ea1aadd/script/deployer/Deployer.sol)

-On the otherhand, the second one is the original script from [`Optimism 's monorepo`](https://github.com/ethereum-optimism/optimism/blob/abfc1e1f37a89405bacd08a3bb6363250d3f68f5/packages/contracts-bedrock/scripts/Deploy.s.sol).
+On the otherhand, the second one is the original script from **Optimism**'s [`Deploy.s.sol`](https://github.com/ethereum-optimism/optimism/blob/abfc1e1f37a89405bacd08a3bb6363250d3f68f5/packages/contracts-bedrock/scripts/Deploy.s.sol).

 ```sh
 ├── script